 TikTok shakes things up with new restrictions for teens!
 Family Connection, Meditation...
 Find out how the app is trying to curb teenage addiction.

-TikTok is the must-have application for young people.
-Scrolling endlessly over short, viral videos has become a daily habit for millions of teenagers around the world.
-But in the face of growing concerns about digital addiction and the negative effects on mental health, TikTok is preparing to roll out radical new features.
-The aim?
-To restrict use by younger users and give parents more control.
+TikTok is the go-to app for young people.
+Endlessly scrolling through short, viral videos has become a daily habit for millions of teenagers around the world.
+But in the face of growing concerns about digital addiction and its negative effects on mental health, TikTok is preparing to roll out radical new features.
+The goal?
+To regulate the use of younger users and offer more control to parents.
 A decision that may not please everyone!

 TikTok and digital addiction: a threat to young people